vmware-archive/purser/README.md

 ### Purser Plugin Setup (Optional)
-_NOTE: This Plugin installation is optional._
+_NOTE: This Plugin installation is optional.
+This feature is not actively maintained and will be deprecated soon._

 If you want to install and use Purser's command line interface
 - [Plugin installation guide](./docs/plugin-installation.md).